Diversity in computing: Social Media

+There is an inherent tie to being black within the internet and also receiving racially-charged hatred.
+Moreover, because of the lax nature of many popular social media sites (such as Twitter), there exists many ways in which white nationalists can come together to spread hatred through large hate waves that target people of color, and most especially black women.

 Increasing diversity

 Institutions working to improve diversity in the computing sector are focusing on increasing access to resources and building a sense of belonging for minorities.
 One organization working toward this goal is EarSketch, an educational coding program that allows users to produce music by coding in JavaScript and Python.
 Its aim is to spark interest in programming and computer science for a wider range of students and "to attract different demographics, especially girls."
 The nonprofit Black Girls Code is working to encourage and empower black girls and girls of color to enter the world of computing by teaching them how to code.
+The American nonprofit for minority students in computer science, ColorStack, also works towards a similar goals, using mentorship-based operations and hosting multiple in-person and virtual support programs as a means of doing so.
 Another way to widen access to resources is by increasing equality in access to computers.
 Students who use computers in school settings are more likely to use them outside the classroom, so bringing computers into the classroom improves students' computer literacy.

+Those who work in the field of education, primarily educators, have a significant impact on how students perceive the fields of engineering and computing, as well as their own capabilities within these fields.
+According to the American Association of University Women (AAUW), there are several things that teachers can do to cultivate a sense of confidence in underrepresented individuals interested in pursuing an education or career in the field of computing.
+Some of these things that educators can do are: